-Archaeal Digoxin and Metabolism - Relation to Cerebral Dominance inhibition related T-cell activation can contribute to insulin resistance in syndrome X at the receptor level.
-A decrease in intracellular magnesium can block the phosphorylation reactions involved in protein tyrosine kinase receptor activity leading to insulin resistance.
-An increase in beta cell calcium can contribute to increased insulin release from beta cells and hyperinsulinemia.
+Inhibition of Na+-K+ ATPase can also explain the pathogenesis of syndrome X. Increased TNF alpha as mentioned above consequent to Na+-K+ ATPase inhibition related T-cell activation can contribute to insulin resistance in syndrome X at the receptor level.
+Decrease in intracellular magnesium can block the phosphorylation reactions involved in protein tyrosine kinase receptor activity leading to insulin resistance.
+Increase in beta cell calcium can contribute to increased insulin release from beta cells and hyperinsulinemia.
 Increased intracellular calcium can activate the G-protein coupled signal transduction of the contra insulin hormones (growth hormone and glucagon) leading to hyperglycemia.
-A decrease in intracellular magnesium can lead on to inhibition of glycolysis.
+Decrease in intracellular magnesium can lead on to inhibition of glycolysis.
 Decreased intracellular magnesium can lead on to a mitochondrial ATP synthase defect.
 Increased intracellular calcium can open up the mitochondrial PT pore, disrupt the H+ gradient across the inner membrane and block mitochondrial oxidative phosphorylation.
-All these lead to defective glucose utilisation and hyperglycemia.
-Increase in intracellular calcium can activate G-protein coupled angiotensin receptor producing hypertension and G-protein coupled thrombin receptor and platelet activating factor producing thrombosis observed in syndrome X. Na+-K+ ATPase inhibition related increased smooth muscle calcium and decreased magnesium can contribute to vasospasm and ischaemia observed in stroke and CAD.
-Na+-K+ ATPase inhibition related altered glycoprotein can contribute to the microangiopathy and macroangiopathy observed in syndrome X. Metabolic syndrome X could be visualised as due to endosymbiotic archaeal digoxin hypersecretion.
+All this leads to defective glucose utilisation and hyperglycemia.
+Increase in intracellular calcium can activate the Gprotein coupled angiotensin receptor producing hypertension and the G-protein coupled thrombin receptor and platelet activating factor producing thrombosis observed in syndrome X. Na+-K+ ATPase inhibition related increased smooth muscle calcium and decreased magnesium can contribute to vasospasm and ischaemia observed in stroke and CAD. $Na^+-K^+$ ATPase inhibition related altered glycoprotein can contribute to the microangiopathy and macroangiopathy observed in syndrome X. Metabolic syndrome X could be visualised as being due to hypothalamic archaeal digoxin hypersecretion.
 In the hyperdigoxinemic right hemisphere dominant state glucose metabolism and utilisation is impaired consequent to insulin resistance as also a tendency for vasospasm and thrombosis.